gentian-org/camoonda/QUICK_START.md

 - Check model name is correct: `res.partner`, not `res_partner`
 - Check method exists: `create`, not `Create`
 - Check spelling
+- Make sure you selected "Call Odoo Method" not just any execution type

 ### Token stuck at "waiting"
-- This is normal for user tasks
+- This is normal for "Open Form" (user tasks)
-- Script/service tasks should complete automatically
+- "Call Odoo Method" and "Python Code" tasks should complete automatically
 - Check execution history for errors

 ### No partner created
 - Check simulation_mode is False
-- Check input mapping syntax
+- Check input mapping syntax (must be valid JSON)
 - Look at incidents for errors
+- Verify you selected "Call Odoo Method" execution type

 ---